The Finances of Splitting-up

 What happens if my case does go to court

-Either party can start the process at any time after the divorce petition has been filed by filing a notice of application seeking ancillary relief.
+Either party can start the process at any time after the divorce petition has been filed by filing a notice of application seeking Financial Remedy.

 You can do this at any stage before you re-marry, but the proper time to do this is during the divorce.
 When the court receives the notice, it will fix a First Directions Appointment (FDA) for 12 to 16 weeks after the issuing of an application.

-Before the FDA, both parties will have to exchange their financial information, in the format of a sworn statement of means known as a ‘Form E‘.
+Before the FDA, both parties must exchange their financial information, in the format of a sworn statement of means known as a ‘Form E‘.

 At any stage either party can propose a settlement, but this has to be done cautiously and only after full financial disclosure has been made.

-If an agreement can be reached at an early stage this will avoid the need for attendance at a court trial and the agreement can be protected by an order of the court, to which both spouses agree, known as a consent order.
+If an agreement can be reached at an early stage this will avoid the need for going to court and the agreement can be protected by an order of the court, to which both spouses agree, known as a ‘consent order‘.

-If an agreement is still not reached then the matter is listed for a final hearing and the trial judge will make a decision on how the financial circumstances of the case should be dealt with.
+If an agreement is not reached at the FDR then the case is listed for a final hearing and the trial judge will hear the evidence and make a final decision on how the finances should be split.

 Clean Break Orders